diepeterpan/homebridge-gsh/README.md

 *Note: Google Smart Home does not currently support all "sensor" devices such as Motion Sensors or Occupancy Sensors etc.*

+* **Fixed in this custom build is temperature sensors not showing the temperature in Google Home.**

 ## Installation Instructions

 #### Option 1: Install via Homebridge Config UI X:

-Search for "Google Home" in [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) and install `homebridge-gsh`.
+Search for "Google Home" in [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) and install `homebridge-gsh-fixes`.

 #### Option 2: Manually Install:

 ```
-sudo npm install -g homebridge-gsh
+sudo npm install -g homebridge-gsh-fixes
 ```

 ## Configuration

-To configure `homebridge-gsh` you must also be running [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).
+To configure `homebridge-gsh-fixes` you must also be running [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).

 1. Navigate to the Plugins page in [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).
 2. Click the **Settings** button for the Google Smart Home plugin.